vrabbi/tap-workshop/workshop/content/exercises/02-Inner-Loop-Workload.md

 file: java-web-app/tap/workload.yaml
 ```

-In the workload yaml that was generated from the accelerator we can see that it is pointing to a Git repo we still havent created.
+In the workload yaml that was generated from the accelerator we can see that it is pointing to a Git repo we still havent pushed are code to.

 Lets now take a look at our simple java web app code:
 ```editor:open-file